List of informally named dinosaurs: Allosaurus robustus

 "Allosaurus robustus" is an informal name used for specimen "NMV P150070", a theropod astragalus known from the Wonthaggi Formation (Early Cretaceous) of Victoria, Australia.
 When first studied, it was thought to have belonged to a species of Allosaurus.
 Samuel Welles challenged this identification as he thought that the astragalus belonged to an ornithomimid, but the original authors defended their classification.
 Sometime in the early 2000s, Daniel Chure examined the bone and found that it did not represent a new species of Allosaurus, but could still represent an allosauroid.
 At the same time, Yoichi Azuma and Phil Currie noted that the astragalus resembled that of their new genus Fukuiraptor.
 It may well represent a theropod related to Australovenator, though some argue that it could represent an abelisauroid.
-A 2019 study strongly supported a megaraptoran affinity for the astragalus.
+A 2019 study strongly supported a megaraptoran (the group which contains both Fukuivenator and Australovenator) affinity for the astragalus.

 The name "Allosaurus robustus", first confined as a museum label, was first published by Chure in 2000.